marstonstudio/crossUserMedia/encoder/js/README.md

 ## Implementation

-Encoder.js uses the [emscripten crosscompiler](http://kripken.github.io/emscripten-site) to compile custom C code, underlying libraries, and a javascript wrapper into [ams.js](http://asmjs.org) code which can be run in a browser.
+Encoder.js uses the [emscripten crosscompiler](http://kripken.github.io/emscripten-site) to compile [encoder.c](/encoder/c/encoder.c),
+underlying FFMPEG libraries, and a javascript wrapper into [ams.js](http://asmjs.org) code which can be run in a browser.
 It works great in Chrome, Firefox, Edge, and Safari and encodes audio at 3x real time.
 It does not run fast in Internet Explorer because that browser does not have the [ams.js](http://asmjs.org) optimizations.
 For Internet Explorer, see the ActionScript version [Encoder.swc](/encoder/as3/README.md).